 Sukhasana focuses on your breath and controls stress.
 It broadens your chest, relaxes your brain, and makes you strong and steady.
 The pose gives you a sense of calm and peace and helps you avoid circumstances that trigger asthma attacks due to tension and stress.

 Upavistha Konasana or the Seated Wide Angle Pose involves sitting down on your buttocks and spreading your legs apart as wide as possible.
 Practice the pose in the morning on an empty stomach or in the evening after a gap of 4 to 6 hours from the last meal.
 Upavistha Konasana is an intermediate level Hatha yoga asana.
 Hold it for 30 to 60 seconds.

 Upavistha Konasana For Treating Asthma

-In this pose, the upper body is stretched out.
-This opens up the lungs and betters the breathing.
+In this pose, holding the lower limbs sideways activates the upper torso and makes it more erect, and it automatically assumes a more controlled position.
+This opens up the lungs and causes the alveolus to expand, trapping oxygen molecules more easily, which betters breathing.
 It also calms the brain and de-stresses your mind.
 The pose improves the body’s flexibility and, as a whole, is ideal to prevent an asthma attack.

 To know more about Upavistha Konasana and how to do it, click here: Upavistha Konasana